 The rise of science diplomacy as a practice in international policy and as a discipline in human science, reflects the increasing central role that scientific discoveries and technological developments are playing in shaping our world.

-The idea is old but gained further traction on the global agenda from 2010 onwards as the concept of science diplomacy became increasingly important in international relations.
+The idea is old but has gained further traction on the global agenda from 2010 onwards as the concept of science diplomacy has become increasingly important in international relations.

 A 2010 report by the Royal Society and the American Association for the Advancement of Science (AAAS) titled New Frontiers in Science Diplomacy gave science diplomacy its first formal definition and established a widely accepted three-pillar taxonomy:

-In 2020, science diplomacy is facing a new endeavour.
-It needs to adapt to both the speed of scientific progress and shifts in international relations and, therefore, to work at the crossroads of scientific advancement and diplomacy, balancing the three following factors:
+Since 2020, science diplomacy is facing a new endeavour.
+It needs to adapt to both the speed of scientific progress and shifts in international relations and, therefore, to work at the crossroads of scientific advancement and diplomacy, balancing three factors:

 Meanwhile, the idea of science diplomacy in Switzerland matured with the rise of efforts to make Geneva the headquarters of internet and digital governance – efforts that recently led to major initiatives such as the Geneva Internet Platform, the CyberPeace Institute, the Swiss Digital Initiative or the Geneva Digital Atlas.

-- Since 2000, Swiss diplomacy has successively been relying on a growing inter-ministerial network of scientific and technological advisors, on the Swissnex scientific consulates and on Swiss business hubs.
+- Since 2000, Swiss diplomacy has successively relied on a growing inter-ministerial network of scientific and technological advisors, on Swissnex scientific consulates and on Swiss business hubs.

-- After 2010, Swiss diplomats along with the Swiss Agency for Development and Collaboration (SDC) stepped up their efforts to support science and diplomacy initiatives, such as the MOOCs for Africa programme launched by EPFL in 2012 to promote the early development of digital education in the French-speaking world.
+- After 2010, Swiss diplomats and the Swiss Agency for Development and Cooperation (SDC) stepped up their efforts to support science and diplomacy initiatives, such as the MOOCs for Africa programme launched by the Swiss Federal Institute of Technology in Lausanne (EPFL) in 2012 to promote the early development of digital education in the French-speaking world.

 - Switzerland also played a growing role in large-scale international polar research programmes, including through the creation of the Swiss Polar Institute in April 2016.

-- At the same time, Swiss diplomatic institutions substantially increased their support for International Geneva by providing infrastructure as well as substance; one example is their support for the SDG Lab to work towards the UN’s Sustainable Development Goals.
+- At the same time, Swiss diplomatic institutions substantially increased their support for International Geneva by providing infrastructure as well as substance; one example is their support for the SDG Lab to work to achieve the United Nations’ Sustainable Development Goals.